Songs in the Key of Panic

 - The Witness: A weird example, but "In the Hall of the Mountain King" is the last song to play during the Challenge.
 If the ending kicks in and you're not almost finished, it's your cue to give up and just start heading back to the record player.

-- In Donkey Kong Country Returns, the music in the bonus rooms changes to a more frantic arrangement when under 10 seconds are left on the timer.
+- In Donkey Kong Country Returns and Tropical Freeze, the music in the bonus rooms changes to a more frantic arrangement when under 10 seconds are left on the timer.

 - Pengo has two "hurry" variations of its theme tune.
 In some ports, the music also speeds up along with the Difficulty by Acceleration.